Generate Data from a Negative Binomial Regression Model

 Details

-and the input design matrix to sample from a subject-specific negative binomial distribution.
-It does to by calculating the linear predictor using the data
+This function uses the linear predictor defined by the betas and the input design matrix to sample from a subject-specific negative binomial distribution.
+It does to by calculating the linear predictor using the data, betas and intercept, applying the inverse of the link function to it and passing it to the mu argument of the rnbinom function of the stats package.

-This node type currently does not support inclusion of random effects or random slopes in the formula
+This node type currently does not support inclusion of random effects or random slopes in the formula.